wolf-ed/thinklab_react/README.md

 - **React Router:** Facilitates smooth navigation between different views in the application, allowing for a multi-page experience within a single-page app.
 - **Formik & Yup:** Simplify form management and validation, providing a structured way to handle user inputs and ensuring data integrity.
 - **CodeMirror:** An embeddable code editor that supports a variety of programming languages, integrated to enhance the code editing experience directly within the browser.
+- **Jest:** A JavaScript testing framework that ensures correctness of the application logic with efficient and comprehensive unit and integration testing capabilities.
+- **React Testing Library:** Provides utilities for testing React components, focusing on testing the application’s behavior from a user’s perspective rather than the implementation details.

 ## Architecture